tastefulblatant/tastefulblatant/README.md

 # Hi there 👋 blatant here!
-👦14 year old Python Programmer.
+👦14 year old Python Programmer & Penetration Tester.

 🛏️Dream - get into SSPŠ in Prague and become a Penetration Tester.